Two women laughing and engaging with a small interactive device at an indoor event

 Join us for a FREE late event for 18-30-year-olds, where aspiring creatives will explore the themes of the SOIL and Salt Cosmologies exhibitions.
 Your ticket gives you exclusive after-hours access to both exhibitions, plus a jam-packed programme of workshops, talks and tours!
 Delve into vital topics including heritage, bio-design, sustainability, ecology, and holistic practices through a variety of multi-disciplinary activities.

 Take part in workshops, talks, tours, and live musical performances which draw from artistic techniques such as bio-design, natural dyeing and block printing.
 This event foregrounds topics surrounding land practices, displacement, and environmental justice.
 This is a great opportunity to connect, learn, and discover new perspectives in a welcoming and inspiring environment!
-Throughout the event, they’ll be a live DJ, bar, food and networking in Seamen’s Hall.
+Throughout the event, there will be a live DJ, bar, food and networking in Seamen’s Hall.
+We'll be offering complimentary drinks from Karma Drinks, proudly certified organic by the Soil Association, along with free food from Café Petiole, a café that specialises in mostly vegan dishes!

 The Programme